polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

 1. Open a command window with administrative privileges.

+2. In command prompt, go to the folder (Note: This is not the installation directory) where CPT tool was downloaded for provisioning client.

-2. Run the upgrade command.
+3. Run the upgrade command.

     Here is the syntax to execute the upgrade command.